How to Create Facebook Ad Content That Get Results14 Min Read

 2. Using captivating design

 Facebook is actually a visual platform, so the design of your ads matters a great deal.
-Beautiful imagery alone won’t cut the cheese, though; you need to keep the perfect balance between aesthetics and effectiveness that feels engaging and grabs your potential customers’ attention.
+The beautiful imagery alone won’t cut the cheese, though; you need to keep the perfect balance between aesthetics and effectiveness that feels engaging and grabs your potential customers’ attention.

 3. Featuring irresistible CTAs